Capital for Growth-Oriented Companies

 Rhode Island Capital has options for small to mid-sized business owners to achieve growth objectives by providing mezzanine financing to the balance sheet while retaining and maintaining control of the company.

 Subordinated Investments with Two Equity Options:

 Rhode Island Capital investments are structured as subordinated investments with equity features.
 The investment term is usually for five years, requires payment of a market rate of interest and requires regular amortization of the investment.
-The equity component of the investment can take several forms.
+The equity component of the investment can take two forms.
 The first is a warrant-based arrangement structured in a typical mezzanine format, giving Rhode Island Capital the right to purchase a predetermined number of shares of stock in the client company.
 These warrants are usually repurchased by the client at the end of the investment period at fair market value or under a predetermined formula.
 As an alternative to warrants, certain clients may be offered a royalty structure that allows the company to repay the equity feature during the term of the investment with a predetermined royalty return based upon a percentage of sales of the company.
 This particular arrangement requires no stock ownership in the company and may provide an attractive lower-cost alternative to warrants.
 A combination of a warrant and royalty structure may also be offered in certain situations.

 Businesses should be in an expansion phase with revenues expected to increase as a direct result of the infusion of capital.
 Rhode Island Capital will typically fill an “equity gap” in the company’s financing efforts.
 The funds can be used for acquisitions, capital equipment or real estate purchases, working capital or other reasonable, clearly identified business purposes.

 Appropriate Situations for Mezzanine Investment:

 - Rapid Sales Growth

 - Leveraged Buyouts